Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 ### Lesson 4: Making the Buzzer go BEEP

 Just like the LED module, Buzzer is also an output module, instead of lighting up it produces a beep sound.
-This can be used for many situations for indication purposes.
-We studied the use of potentiometer in the last section, so how do we use the potentiometer to control the volume of the buzzer?
-This requires the used of PWM control!
+This can be used for many situations for indication purposes.Let's learn how to generate sound using the buzzer!

 <font size=5;font color=#314B9F >Background Information:</font>